Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Abel Hall

-Abel Hall is a fee-based firm that works mostly with individuals, slightly more of whom are not high-net-worth.
-Institutional clients at the firm include pension and profit-sharing plans, charitable organizations, other investment advisors and corporations.
+Abel Hall is a fee-based firm that works mostly with individuals, a small majority of whom do not have high net worth.
+Institutional clients at the firm include pension and profit-sharing plans, charitable organizations, corporations and other businesses.

-The firm's team includes a certified financial planner (CFP) and a certified public accountant (CPA).
+The Abel Hall team has staff members who hold the certified financial planner (CFP) and a certified public accountant (CPA) designations.
 Some advisors at the fee-based firm earn commissions, which is a potential conflict of interest.
 Advisors must act in the best interest of the client, though.

-The minimum account size is $2 million, the highest on this list.
+The minimum account size is $2 million, tied for the highest on this list.

 Abel Hall Background